8-Night Southern Caribbean Cruise

 Kralendijk is the sleepy capital of Bonaire, an island in the Dutch Antilles.
 Kralendijk is lined with delightfully pastel stucco houses, in pinks, oranges and lime greens.
 Famous for its diving, the lively world under the sea is the allure of this laidback island.
 The island is surrounded by a marine park that starts at the beach and extends 200 feet in depth and covers its entire coastline.
 Cruises to Bonaire also offer such treats as flamingos, hiking and the only barefoot casino in the Caribbean.
 Head downtown to the Rincon section for a great selection of restaurants with menus offering authentic local fare, like the Dutch snack, Frikandel, a deep-fried sausage or the Creole gumbo stew called Yambo.

-The Ship: Celebrity Reflection
+The Ship: Celebrity Beyond

-Signature features of Celebrity Reflection include:
+Signature features of Celebrity Beyond include:

 Ocean View Stateroom